tiyd-rails-2015-08/battleship/README.md

 ## TODO
 - [x] Add salvo mode
 - [x] Pass all the tests
+- [ ] Re-write tests to anticipate new "onboarding" user flow.
 - [ ] Write 10 more tests